List of Coronation Street characters introduced in 2018: Paul Foreman

-Paul Foreman, portrayed by Peter Ash, initially appeared for a few episodes in May 2018, before returning on 1 January 2019.
+Apollo "Paul" Foreman, portrayed by Peter Ash, initially appeared for a few episodes in May 2018, before returning on 1 January 2019.
 Paul was initially introduced as the cellmate of David Platt (Jack P. Shepherd) while he is in prison for attacking Gary Windass (Mikey North).
 On his return, it was revealed he is the twin brother of Gemma Winter (Dolly-Rose Campbell).
+On 24 March 2023, it was announced that Paul would be diagnosed with motor neurone disease, and that this storyline would eventually result in the character's death which was broadcast on 9 September 2024.
+Paul returned in November 2024 as an apparition seen by Billy, as his husband struggled to cope with the death of Paul.

 Paul is first seen greeting David in prison who was reluctant to share with another man following his ordeal with Josh Tucker (Ryan Clayton).
 David warned Paul to stay away from him and later lashed out and pinned him to a wall as Paul gently tried to wake him up.
-David later apologised to Paul and admitted that he could do with a mate inside, but Paul informed him that there were no 'mates' in prison and that he would have to learn to fend for himself.
+David later apologised to Paul and admitted that he could do with a mate inside, but Paul informed him that there were no "mates" in prison and that he would have to learn to fend for himself.

 On New Year's Day 2019, Paul arrives in Weatherfield and asks for help from David in finding him a job.
-David puts him in contact with Billy Mayhew (Daniel Brocklebank) who helps him get a job with Carla Connor (Alison King) at Underworld.
-Paul's twin sister Gemma is upset about his reappearance.
+David puts him in contact with the local vicar Billy Mayhew (Daniel Brocklebank), who helps him get a job with Carla Connor (Alison King) at her factory, Underworld.
+Paul's twin sister Gemma is upset by his reappearance.
 Her attempts to get him fired are unsuccessful and Paul takes delight in winding her up.
-It is later revealed that Paul took the blame for Gemma accidentally causing the death of an old woman in a home robbery and spent some time in prison as a result.
+It is later revealed that Paul took the blame for Gemma accidentally causing the death of an elderly woman in a home robbery and spent some time in prison as a result.